michalslowikowski00/todo-app-task/test-cases.md

-# Test Cases for TODO App
+# Test cases for TODO app

 ## 1. Add a new TODO item